 Provided the traffic conditions will allow, only brake in a way that the wheels are locked for no more than fractions of a second as otherwise the steerability of the vehicle is lost.
 Road salts and chemicals can adversely affect braking efficiency.
 Increased pedal force may become necessary to produce the normal brake effect.
-We therefore recommend depressing the brake pedal repeatedly when traveling on saltstrewn roads at length.
+We therefore recommend depressing the brake pedal repeatedly when traveling on salt-strewn roads at length.
 This can bring road salt impaired braking efficiency back to normal.
 A prerequisite is, however, that this is possible without endangering other drivers on the road.

-If the vehicle is parked after being driven on salt treated roads, the braking efficiency should be tested as soon as possible after driving is resumed while adhering to the safety requirements.
+If the vehicle is parked after being driven on salt treated roads, the braking efficiency should be tested as soon as possible after driving is resumed while observing the safety rules in the previous paragraph.